paulrosen/abcjs/README.md

 ### Old-style minimized download

 If you are writing significant JavaScript on your site, and you are generating the music yourself, or you are allowing the user to enter music using ABC notation, whether a whole tune or a fragment, then you probably want to use `abcjs-basic`.
 This gives you  control over the generation in a smaller package.
+It now also supports audio.

 If you want to include MIDI playback, then use `abcjs-midi`.
 This is a superset of the basic version, so just include one or the other.
-It is a significantly larger package.
+It is a significantly larger package. **Deprecated!
+You can probably use the basic version now.**

 If you already have ABC notation on your page and don't want to modify the page more than you have to, then you can use `abcjs-plugin`, which will render all ABC that it finds on the page on page load, simply by including one line: the line to include the script.
 Another use of this is if you have a comment section on a blog, then you can allow users to post ABC tunes and they will appear as sheet music automatically.